Reporting - Quick Guide

 Step by step guide

-- Click on Projects in the left-hand navigation bar.
+- Click on Reports navigation bar.
+Select Projects on the left.

-- Click on your desired project from the list in the main window and then on the next page select Reports which appears under the page header.
+- Click on your desired project from the list in the main window.

 - The next page you see is a reporting overview of your event including traffic, referral, conversion and engagement data.
-For more detail on these reports please contact your event producer.
+You can limit this information based on the Ticket Type registrants have been assigned, if this was enabled.
+For more detail on these reports please contact your project manager

 - From here you can download CSV files that contain lists of registrations, attendees, questions and non-attendees.